 Curling Stones from Ailsa Craig

 As much as the geological and human history of the island is interesting, our main reason for visiting is basking sharks of course!
 We have visited the island during our basking shark surveys over the last few years during Autumn.
 This is the time of the southerly basking shark migration from Scottish waters and we have a project to study this part of their travels!
-Although there has been plenty basking shark sightings near Ailsa Craig over the years, we haven’t found any there during our surveys, only further north in the Clyde.
+Although there have been plenty of basking shark sightings near Ailsa Craig over the years, we haven’t found any there during our surveys, only further north in the Clyde.
 We have sighted porpoises, minke whales and numerous seals during our travels, along with the numerous seabirds that live there.
-In fact Ailsa Craig has a very noteworthy breeding colony of northern gannet.
+In fact, Ailsa Craig has a very noteworthy breeding colony of northern gannet.
 The last survey shows a count of over 33,000 back in 2015 and it is one of the most significant colonies in the world for this species!